-COMMENTARY
+3 COMMENTARY

-Vigorous debate has surrounded Bill C-42 and a similar predecessor bill, C-9, which was given Royal Assent on 31 May 2007, concerning the use of conditional sentences and their place in the sentencing scheme.
+Vigorous debate has surrounded Bill C-16, its predecessor Bill C-42, and a similar predecessor bill, C-9, which was given Royal Assent on 31 May 2007, concerning the use of conditional sentences and their place in the sentencing scheme.
 This section of the Legislative Summary attempts to present the points of view on these matters as they have been expressed, with particular emphasis on media reports.

-One editorial has stated that the government is right to take away sentencing discretion from judges who cannot be trusted to use it wisely.
-Lawmakers are left with no choice but to remove such discretion.(35) The individual case cited (a scalding of a young person) was resolved at sentencing by a joint recommendation, and the editorial's author thought that the judge had brought the administration of justice into disrepute by accepting a conditional sentence.
+An editorial has acknowledged that restricting the use of conditional sentences will mean a greater burden for provincial jails, but asserts that this is a good thing, at least in cases of serious violence.
+It cites a particular case of an offence that involved planned and repeated harm to the victim where a conditional sentence of 18 months' duration was initially imposed.
+The Ontario Court of Appeal then ruled that the crime merited a penitentiary sentence.
+The editorial stated that house arrest rests on the faulty premise that a person's home can be a jail.
+In the end, the editorial concludes, house arrest trivializes serious offences.
+Another editorial has stated that the government is right to take away sentencing discretion from judges who cannot be trusted to use it wisely.
+Lawmakers are left with no choice but to remove such discretion.
+The individual case cited (a scalding of a young person) was resolved at sentencing by a joint recommendation, and the editorial's author thought that the judge had brought the administration of justice into disrepute by accepting a conditional sentence.
 In the author's view, this was a case that called for a loud denunciation of the convicted person's conduct as well as a sentence that sent a message of specific and general deterrence.
-A conditional sentence in this case contributed significantly to the erosion of public confidence in the justice system.(36)
+A conditional sentence in this case contributed significantly to the erosion of public confidence in the justice system.